 Phase I results in high levels of reactive oxygen species so antioxidant levels are key in modulating potential damage.

 Phase II is nutrient demanding and sufficient levels of key vitamins and minerals like vitamin A, C, E, B1, B2, B3 and iron are essential.
 There has also been data to suggest that foods like dandelion can support the enzymatic detoxification pathway.
-You will find dandelion in our Proflax Liver Love.

 Phase III is the elimination phase.